-If you don’t want to sacrifice your favorite shows, consider dropping to a low-tier cable package and supplementing those channels with a streaming service or other lower-cost alternative.
-Many providers offer basic cable packages that are fairly affordable if you bundle with internet service.
-You could sign up for one of these to cover your local channels, and then subscribe to a service like Sling TV, DIRECTV NOW, Hulu, or Netflix to get the rest of the programming you want.
+Many cable providers offer internet-only packages that are fairly affordable.
+You could sign up for one to cover your internet service and then subscribe to a TV streaming service like Sling TV, AT&T TV NOW, Hulu, or Netflix to get the programming you want.

-Most of these streaming services cost far less than cable, so even being subscribed to one of them as well as your current TV provider’s smallest package can often cost less than a larger cable package.
+Most of these streaming services cost far less than cable TV, so subscribing to one of them as well as one of your current cable provider’s internet-only packages will less than a premium cable package.

-If you expect to stick with one company for a while, it might be worth signing a contract to save some money.
-Typically, the difference between on- and off-contract pricing is around $10 per month, so it can really add up.
+If you expect to stick with one cable company for a while, it might be worth signing a contract to save some money.
+Typically, the difference between contract and no-contract pricing is around $10 per month, so it can really add up.

-Keeping up with current offers also gives you leverage during negotiations with your provider.
+Keeping up with current TV and internet deals also gives you leverage during negotiations with your provider.
 It might be worth calling and asking why a loyal customer such as yourself can’t get the better rates you’ve seen offered to new customers.

 Yes, it really could be that simple.
 Nearly every provider is willing to talk pricing, especially if you’re nearing the end of a service agreement and could potentially jump ship.
 Just call and ask what the rep can do for you.
 You might be surprised.